mcrwfrd/Balzac-for-Jekyll/about.md

 feature:
 ---
 ***
 I am currently completing a joint Mathematics and Physics degree at McGill University in Montreal, Canada.
-My interest is usually piqued most by topics in the area of mathematical physics, including group theory, quantum mechanics, topology, and complex analysis.
-But for now, I am trying to keep things as general as possible before specializing in graduate school.
+My interested is especially piqued by areas mathematical physics such as group theory, quantum mechanics, topology and complex analysis.

+I like to teach myself things outside of school by reading and doing.
+Lately I've been learning about computer programming and creative writing.

-When I'm not working on one of the above subjects, I tend to dabble in areas such as computer programming, machine learning, and artificial intelligence.
-While away from my desk, I can be found jogging, rock climbing, or socializing at one of Montreal's many beautiful cafes.
+While away from my desk, I can be found skiing, trail running, rock climbing, or socializing at one of Montreal's many beautiful cafes.

 ## <center><a href="https://twitter.com/michaelcrwfrd"><i class="fa fa-twitter"></i></a> <a href="https://github.com/mcrwfrd/mcrwfrd.github.io"><i class="fa fa-github-square"></i></a></center>

 ***

 ###Events